opencube-horizon/vni-service/INSTALL.md

 Apply then e.g. via `kubectl`.
 Refer to the Metacontroller [documentation](https://metacontroller.github.io/metacontroller/guide/install.html) for information on how to install the Metacontroller.
 Note that this it must be installed prior to applying the VNI controller yaml.

+By design, the VNI controller listens to resource creation events and acts upon those matching the configuration in `config/vni-controller.yml`.
+As of now, Deployments, DaemonSets, ReplicaSets, Jobs, and volcano.sh-Jobs are configured.
+Adapt the configuration if you want to add support for other deployments!

 ## VNI Database & Endpoint

 The VNI database is a sqlite3 file, which is automatically created.
 The endpoint is deployed as a Service.